In the News

 The Department prepares language educators with a Teaching Associate (T.A.) program and a secondary teaching credential program, awarded in conjunction with the College of Education.

-WLL Learning Objectives and Outcomes
+WLL Program Learning Outcomes

 The overarching goals of the World Languages and Literatures Department, aligned with World-Readiness Standards for Learning Languages, published by ACTL in 2015, form the framework for a curriculum with richness and depth that includes a broad range of communicative experiences and content knowledge.
 World language faculty seek to educate all world language students to: